 During teacher training, the first module focuses on yoga philosophy which always includes the Eight Limbs of Yoga and the yamas and niyamas.
 I consider the yamas and niyamas as the 10 Commandments of Yoga.
 These are the ten ways in which people who practice yoga can live their lives with intention.

-Around 600 B.C., a man by the name of Patanjali systemized the Yoga Sutras.
-Within Book 2 of the Yoga Sutras are the Eight Limbs of Yoga.
+Around 600 BCE, a man by the name of Patanjali systemized the Yoga Sutras.
+The Sutras are organized into four books, or chapters, and you’ll find the Eight Limbs in Book 2.

 1. Yama – Restraints